30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 | Net cost after tax relief (19%) | ~£25,920 |

 Rooftop solar installations are currently exempt from business rates increases until 2035.
-For a 30kW system, this can represent a meaningful avoided cost that is not typically included in standard ROI models.
+For a 30kW system, that can be a meaningful avoided cost which standard ROI models often leave out.
 Confirm the applicable corporation tax rate with your accountant — the main rate (25%) applies to profits above £250,000, and the small profits rate (19%) applies below £50,000.

 Battery Storage: When It Changes the Outcome

-At 30kW, a battery is not about improving generation — it’s about recovering energy you would otherwise lose.
+At 30kW, a battery is not about improving generation — it is about recovering energy you would otherwise lose.
 The system already produces around 25,500 kWh per year.
-The question is how much of that you actually use.
+The real question is how much of that you actually use.
 If most of it is already used during the day, a battery has limited impact.
 If a large portion is being exported, the impact becomes much more meaningful.

 | Usage pattern | Without battery | With battery | Financial impact |